liu-mengyang/rust-mmdeploy/README.md

 The example deploys an HRNet model converted by ONNXRUNTIME target on CPU device.

 Before deploying, please follow the guidance from MMDeploy [documentation](https://mmdeploy.readthedocs.io/en/latest/get_started.html#convert-model) to install it and convert an appropriate model in `../mmdeploy_model/hrnet`.
-An optional operation required to fetch MMSegmentation codebase into `../mmpose/`.
+An optional operation required to fetch MMPose codebase into `../mmpose/`.
 In this example, we use demo-image from it.

 ```bash
 cargo run --example pose_detector cpu ../mmdeploy_model/hrnet ../mmdeploy/demo/resources/human-pose.jpg